xhemajlg/Ubuntu-Server-Machine-Terraform-Ansible/README.md

     Triggers the enabling of UFW to apply the changes.

 Handlers:
-   Restart SSH
-   Restarts the SSH service to apply configuration changes.
+   - Restarts the SSH service to apply configuration changes.

 Enable UFW:
-  Enables UFW, ignoring any errors that might occur if UFW is already enabled.
+  - Enables UFW, ignoring any errors that might occur if UFW is already enabled.

-Before runing the Ansible code # Generate an SSH key pair on your local machine (if you don't have one already): ssh-keygen -t rsa -b 4096 -C "your_username"
+Before runing the Ansible code # Generate an SSH key pair on your local machine (if you don't have one already):
+ - ssh-keygen -t rsa -b 4096 -C "your_username"
-Copy your public SSH key to the Ubuntu Server: ssh-copy-id your_username@ubuntu_server_ip to run the playbook we use that script: ansible-playbook -i hosts.ini playbook.yml --ask-become-pass
+Copy your public SSH key to the Ubuntu Server:
+ - ssh-copy-id your_username@ubuntu_server_ip
+to run the playbook we use that script:
+   - ansible-playbook -i hosts.ini playbook.yml --ask-become-pass